SeisComP/seiscomp/doc/base/tutorials/archiving.rst

 #.
 Under Bindings:
    On RHS right-click "slarchive" to add an slarchive profile.
    Name it 'week', to keep waveforms for 7 days, and click 'Ok'.
-   The new profile appears in the (bottom right corner of scconfig.
+   The new profile appears in the (bottom right corner of :program:`scconfig`.
    Double click on the profile to open its settings.
    Unlock the box labeled "keep", and change the default from 30 to 7.